B.S. in Public Health

 Why pursue a degree in Public Health?

 Public Health is the study and promotion of the health and wellbeing of all populations, recognizing that health is a fundamental human right.
-Public Health is concerned with more than healthcare, biology, and behavior: it focuses on how environmental, social, economic, behavioral, biological and political factors influence human health.
+The Public Health lens is concerned with more than healthcare, biology, and behavior: it focuses on how environmental, social, economic, behavioral, biological and political factors influence human health.
 Public Health practitioners aim to work collaboratively with diverse communities to conduct research and create relevant interventions that strengthen community capacity, promote health, and reduce health inequities.

 Our department offers three undergraduate degrees pathways.
 The general pathway, B.S. in Public Health with a minor, is for students who are interested in public health and wish to pair it with a minor.
 Public Health touches many disciplines and almost any minor pairs well with public health.